 This specially seasoned meat loaf tastes just like a taco.
 The recipe was given to me by a friend who was a terrific cook.
 I usually pair it with my best homemade corn bread. - Kathleen Lerum, Arlington, Texas

 When my husband and I were first married, he refused to eat meat loaf because he said it was bland and dry.
 Then I prepared this version, and it became his favorite meal. —Suzanne Codner, Starbuck, Minnesota

-My husband, Bob, and I like basic, hearty meat-and-potatoes meals.
-This old family favorite really fits the bill…and does so often.
-Its sweet/sour flavor adds a deliciously different twist to this longtime standby!
-I hardly ever make "plain" meat loaf anymore.
-You may not, either, once you've taste this one. —Debbie Haneke, Stafford, Kansas
+My husband and I like basic, hearty meat-and-potatoes meals.
+The sweet-and-sour flavor adds a deliciously different twist to this longtime standby.
+I hardly ever make plain meat loaf anymore.
+You may not, either, once you've tasted this one. —Debbie Haneke, Stafford, Kansas

-"THE COMBINATION of onion, carrots, parsley and cheese—plus the tomato-mustard topping—makes this meat loaf unusually colorful.
-This is an attractive entree to serve, and it has a unique, unforgettable flavor.
-The recipe lends itself easily to being doubled or halved to suit the number you're cooking for, and it also freezes well!"
+The combination of onion, carrots, parsley and cheese—plus the tomato-mustard topping—makes this meat loaf really colorful.
+The recipe lends itself easily to being doubled or halved to suit the number you're cooking for, and it freezes well, too. —Anna Baker, Blaine, Washington

 My family and I can't get enough of these little muffins topped with a sweet ketchup sauce.
 They are the perfect portion size.
 This recipe requires no chopping, so it's quick and easy to make a double batch and have extras for another day.
 They're great to give to new moms, too. —Joyce Wegmann, Burlington, Iowa

 This meat loaf is a hit with my family.
 My three sons eat two pieces each, which is incredible, considering that they are very picky toddlers.
 This Southwest-style meat loaf is topped with a sweet and tangy sauce. —Lacey Kirsch, Thornton, Colorado